-Domestic Substances List: Listed on inventory.
+Domestic Substances List: Andradite Garnet is not listed on the DLS.
 WHMIS Classification D2A Class D Division 2 Subdivision A - Very Toxic (Carcinogenicity).

-\ \ \Section 16 - OTHER INFORMATION\ \ \
+Section 16 - OTHER INFORMATION

 U.S. Minerals, Inc. Disclaimer

 User's Responsibility: The OSHA Hazard Communication Standard 29 CFR §1910.1200 requires that this SDS be made available to your employees who handle or may be exposed to this product.
 Educate and train your employees regarding applicable precautions.
 Instruct your employees to handle this product properly.